barnold804/barnold804/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer with a background in Geographic Information Science who also happens to be an enthusiast of computers, drones, photography, biking, kayaking, and running.

 I have previous experience at a startup using Ruby on Rails, CSS, HTML, which included Test Driven Development and Agile Software Developement.
+Additionally, I recently graduated from Flatiron School's Full Stack Software Enginnering coursem which included Ruby, Ruby on Rails, JavaScript, and React.

 ---